Statutory overcrowding is when there are too many people living in your home. It is measured in one of two ways under housing law.

 The Room Standard

-Any bedrooms or living rooms are counted as rooms you can sleep in, regardless of if these rooms are used for that purpose.
+Any bedrooms or living rooms are counted as rooms you could sleep in.

 The Space Standard

-This rule considers the amount of space in the property and the number of people living in it.
+Under the space standard, the number of people in your home is compared with both the number of rooms and the floor area.
 There are two separate calculations for working out if you're overcrowded:

 - The number of rooms you have